kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 - [Blog-specific exceptions](https://kubernetes.io/docs/contribute/blog/article-submission/#article-content)

-*I know it's a lot to take in at once,and that's okay.
+*I know it's a lot to take in at once, and that's okay.
 Start with one thing, maybe punctuation or formatting, and go from there.
 You will naturally get faster over time.*